-Military Resale Unites to Support Service Members During COVID-19 Pandemic
+Military resale unites to support service members during COVID-19 pandemic

 • Supporting Coast Guard Operational Commanders.

-• Taking care of families at Kodiak, Alaska; Astoria, Ore.; Staten Island, N. Y.; and Puerto Rico.
+• Taking care of families at Kodiak, AK; Astoria, OR; Staten Island, NY; and Puerto Rico.

 Commissaries are mission critical and have leaned forward to care for service members worldwide.